Wolox/wor-requests/README.md

     $ gem install wor-requests

-Then you can modify the default configurations:
+Then you can run `rails generate wor:requests:install` to create the initializer:

 ```ruby
 # config/initializers/wor_requests.rb